mkDoku/molecularDynamics/README.md

-# molecularDynamics
+# Molecular Dynamics in Haskell
-Molecular Dynamics in Haskell
+This is a Haskell implementation of the Verlet-Velocity algorithms in a molecular dynamics framework.